New Teams

 RECRUITMENT

 1. If possible, get a list from the school office of every student.
 Scan this list (which could be very long) for names that jump out at you as potential good quizzers.
-A good quizzer will have:
+An excellent quizzer will have:

 • A love for God's word